HenrikBengtsson/listenv/README.md

 > x <- listenv()
 > length(x) <- 4
 > x
-A 'listenv' vector with 4 unnamed elements.
+A 'listenv' vector with 4 elements (unnamed).
 ```
 _Note_: Unfortunately, it is _not_ possible to use `x <- vector("listenv", length=4)`; that construct is only supported for the basic data types.